-COVID-19 vaccines are used to boost the body's immune system and protect against COVID-19.
-These vaccines are a vital tool to help stop the COVID-19 pandemic.
+COVID-19 vaccines are used to prepare the body's immune system to protect against COVID-19.

 HOW COVID-19 VACCINES WORK